runnndmc/eloquent-js/functions.md

     - call to greet lets control start at the beginning of that function
     - the greet function calls the console.log which takes control and does it's job
     - control returns to the function greet line where it reaches the end of the greet function
-    - Then it returns control to the line in which it was
+    - Then it returns control to the line in which it was called
     - After that it continues to the console.log and once that returns the program reaches its end

 Because control has to jump back to where the function was called after the function is complete, the computer must remember the context from which the call happened.

  In the above example theres
     Case 1: console.log returns to the greet function once complete Case 2: console.log returns to the end of the program

-The place where the computer stpres this context is called a _call back_
+The place where the computer stores this context is called a _call back_

-Every time a function is called the current context is stored on top of the stack.
+Every time a function is called the _current context_ is stored on _top_ of the stack.

 When a function returns, it removes the top context from the stack and uses that context to continue execution.